 What to Do When You Suspect Your Loved One is Being Abused or Neglected

 Ensure your loved one’s safety – If your loved one is in immediate danger, call 911 right away.
-You may also choose to move them to a different facility if you feel they are still in danger.
+You may also move them to a different facility if you feel they are still in danger.

 Know your loved one’s rights – As a nursing home resident, your loved one has rights.
 They include the right to: